pooja-solaikannu/pooja-solaikannu.github.io/_posts/2021-05-31-Publishing-a-Python-package-using-pypi.markdown

 The Python Package Index, abbreviated as PyPI and also known as the Cheese Shop (a reference to the Monty Python's Flying Circus sketch "Cheese Shop"), is the official third-party software repository for Python.
 It is analogous to CPAN, the repository for Perl.
 Some package managers, including pip, use PyPI as the default source for packages and their dependencies.

 ## Preparing Python Package
 As I said earlier, I'm not going to create any legit package.
-So, If you are here to check out for ideas, then I would suggest you to go through this link -
+So, If you are here to check out for ideas, then I would suggest you to go through this link - [Ideas for Python Package](https://realpython.com/intermediate-python-project-ideas/)

 Assuming that you have all the pre-requisite requirements.
 If not follow the below mentioned commands to get started.